According to LinkedIn, 80% of LinkedIn members are decision makers in the company.

 The more keywords, the better.

 Start with your title, functions, and location.
-For example, Product Manager, IT Consultant, and San Diego Product Manager would work well.

 Just try not to go overboard.
 You don’t want the keyword use to sound awkward or look spammy.